-[Release No. IC-26377; File No. 812-13052]
+[Rel.
+No. IC-26352; File No. 812-21279]

-Access Variable Insurance Trust, et al.; Notice of Application
+The Merger Fund VL, et al.; Notice of Application

-March 3, 2004.
+February 12, 2004.

-AGENCY: The Securities and Exchange Commission ("SEC" or the "Commission").
+AGENCY: Securities and Exchange Commission ("SEC" or the "Commission").

-ACTION: Notice of Application for Exemption under section 6(c) of the Investment Company Act of 1940, as amended (the "1940 Act"), for an exemption from the provisions of sections 9(a), 13(a), 15(a) and 15(b) of the 1940 Act, and Rules 6e-2(b)(15) and 6e-3(T)(b)(15) thereunder.
+ACTION: Notice of application for exemption under Section 6(c) of the Investment Company Act of 1940, as amended (the "1940 Act"), for an exemption from the provisions of Sections 9(a), 13(a), 15(a) and 15(b) of the 1940 Act, and Rules 6e-2(b)(15) and 6e-3(T)(b)(15), thereunder.

-Applicants: Access Variable Insurance Trust ("the Trust") and Access Fund Management, LLC ("AFM") (collectively, the "Applicants").
+APPLICANTS: The Merger Fund VL ("Trust") and Westchester Capital Management, Inc. ("WCM").

-Summary of Application: Applicants seek an order pursuant to section 6(c) of the 1940 Act exempting certain life insurance companies and their separate accounts that currently invest or may hereafter invest in the Trust (and to the extent necessary, any investment adviser, principal underwriter and depositor of such an account) from the provisions of sections 9(a), 13(a), 15(a) and 15(b) of the 1940 Act, and Rules 6e-2(b)(15) and 6e-3(T)(b)(15) thereunder, to the extent necessary to permit shares of the Trust and shares of any other investment company or portfolio that is designed to fund insurance products and for which AFM or any of its affiliates may serve in the future as investment adviser, manager, principal underwriter, sponsor, or administrator ("Future Trusts") (the Trust, together with Future Trusts, are the "Trusts") to be sold to and held by: (i) Separate accounts funding variable annuity and variable life insurance contracts (collectively referred to herein as "Variable Contracts") issued by both affiliated and unaffiliated life insurance companies; (ii) qualified pension and retirement plans ("Qualified Plans") outside of the separate account context;

-(iii) separate accounts that are not registered as investment companies under the 1940 Act pursuant to exemptions from registration under section 3(c) of the 1940 Act; (iv) AFM or its affiliates (collectively "AFM"); and (v) any other person permitted to hold shares of the Trusts pursuant to Treasury Regulation 1.817-5 ("General Accounts").
+SUMMARY OF APPLICATION: Applicants seek exemptive relief from the provisions of Sections 9(a), 13(a), 15(a) and 15(b) of the 1940 Act, and Rules 6e-2(b)(15) and 6e-3(T)(b)(15) thereunder, to the extent necessary to permit shares of the Trust and shares of any other investment company or portfolio that is designed to fund insurance products and for which WCM or any of its affiliates may serve in the future as investment adviser, manager, principal underwriter, sponsor, or administrator ("Future Trusts") (the Trust, together with Future Trusts, are the "Trusts") (WCM and such affiliates, are referred to collectively or individually as "Westchester") to be sold to and held by: (i) separate accounts funding variable annuity and variable life insurance contracts (collectively referred to herein as "Variable Contracts") issued by both affiliated and unaffiliated life insurance companies; (ii) qualified pension and retirement plans ("Qualified Plans") outside of the separate account context; (iii) separate accounts that are not registered as investment companies under the 1940 Act pursuant to exemptions from registration under Section 3(c) of the 1940 Act; (iv) Westchester and (v) any other person permitted to hold shares of the Trusts pursuant to Treasury Regulation § 1.817-5 ("General Accounts"), including the general account of any life insurance company, or certain related corporations, whose separate account holds, or will hold, shares of the Trusts.

-Filing Dates: The application was filed on December 22, 2003 and amended and restated on February 23, 2004
+FILING DATES: The application was filed on September 30, 2003, and amended on February 12, 2004.

-Hearing or Notification of Hearing: An order granting the application will be issued unless the SEC orders a hearing.
+HEARING OR NOTIFICATION OF HEARING: An order granting the application will be issued unless the SEC orders a hearing.
 Interested persons may request a hearing by writing to the SEC's Secretary and serving applicants with a copy of the request, personally or by mail.
-Hearing requests should be received by the SEC by 5:30 p.m. on March 25, 2004, and should be accompanied by proof of service on the applicants, in the form of an affidavit or, for lawyers, a certificate of service.
+Hearing requests should be received by the SEC by 5:30 p.m. on March 5, 2004, and should be accompanied by proof of service on the applicants, in the form of an affidavit or, for lawyers, a certificate of service.
 Hearing requests should state the nature of the writer's interest, the reason for the request, and the issues contested.
-Persons may request notification of a hearing by writing to the Commission's Secretary.
+Persons may request notification of a hearing by writing to the SEC's Secretary.

-ADDRESSES: Secretary, Securities and Exchange Commission, 450 Fifth Street, NW., Washington, DC 20549-0609.
-Applicants, Donald Mendelsohn, Esq., Thompson Hine LLP, 312 Walnut Street, 14th Floor, Cincinnati, Ohio 45202-4089
+ADDRESSES: Secretary, SEC, 450 Fifth Street, NW., Washington, DC 20549- 0609.
+Applicants, William H. Bohnett, Fulbright & Jaworski, LLP., 666 Fifth Avenue, New York, NY 10103.

-FOR FURTHER INFORMATION CONTACT:

-Mark Cowan, Senior Counsel, or Zandra Bailes, Branch Chief, Office of Insurance Products, Division of Investment Management, at (202) 942-0670.
+FOR FURTHER INFORMATION CONTACT: Harry Eisenstein, Senior Counsel, or Zandra Y. Bailes, Branch Chief, Office of Insurance Products, Division of Investment Management at (202) 942- 0670.

 SUPPLEMENTARY INFORMATION: The following is a summary of the application.
-The complete application may be obtained for a fee from the SEC's Public Reference Branch, 450 Fifth Street, NW., Washington, DC 20549-0102 (telephone (202) 942-8090).
+The complete application may be obtained for a fee from the SEC's Public Reference Branch, 450 Fifth Street, NW., Washington, DC 20549-0102 (tel.
+(202) 942-8090).

-Applicants' Representations
+Applicant's Representations